 Listen to this podcast from The Money Show where Pavlo Phitidis discusses “product, people, or processes”

-This equation of value….it all starts, and ends, with processes leading the value investment!
+This equation of business value….it all starts, and ends, with processes leading the value investment!